RidaEn-nasry/Dockerized-MultiService-Infra/README.md

 Docker is a clever use of OS-level virtualization support that allows multiple docker containers to run on a single machine. a container is a running instance of a container image. containers are by default seperated from one another and from the host machine.

+## AH-HA MOMENTS
+ - each docker container has its own private and loopback interface, just like a seperate os running in a seperate machine which re-inforce process isolation.
+ - docker basically has its own fucking network stack , isn't that wild

 ### How does docker isolate the processes ?
 At a high level (which only what i know for now..), docker uses the following linux kernel features to isolate the processes:
     - cgroups (control groups) : limit, measure, and control the resources a process can use